aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 avn vpc peering-connection get -v --project-vpc-id $aiven_project_vpc_id --peer-cloud-account $user_subscription_id --peer-resource-group $user_resource_group --peer-vpc $user_vnet_name
 ```

-| A state such as `INVALID_SPECIFICATION` or `REJECTED_BY_PEER` may be
+A state such as `INVALID_SPECIFICATION` or `REJECTED_BY_PEER` may be
 shown if the VNet specified in the previous step did not exist, or the
-  Aiven app object wasn\'t given permissions to peer with it.
+Aiven app object wasn't given permissions to peer with it.
 If that
-  occurs, check your configuration and then recreate the peering
+occurs, check your configuration and recreate the peering
-  connection in step 12
+connection in step 12.

-| If everything went as expected, the state changes to `PENDING_PEER`
+If everything went as expected, the state changes to `PENDING_PEER`
 within a couple of minutes showing details to set up the peering
 connection from your VNet to the Project VPC's VNet in the Aiven
 subscription.

 Save the `to-tenant-id` field from the output.
 It will be referred to as
 the `aiven_tenant_id` later.
 The `to-network-id` field from the output